Integralist/integralist.co.uk/content/posts/go-interfaces.md

 }
 ```

-All we've really done here is move more of the logic related to HTTP up into the `httpbin.Get` implementation of the `dataSource` interface.
+All we've really done here is move more of the logic related to HTTP up into the `httpbin.Get` implementation of the `Getter` interface.
 We've also changed the response type from `(*http.Response, error)` to `([]byte, error)` to account for these movements.

 Now the `process` function has even _less_ responsibility as far as acquiring data is concerned.
 This also means our test suite benefits by having a much simpler implementation: